Get started with the Management Service user interface

 Under Manage Licenses you can manage and allocate licenses.
-You can use your hardware serial number (HSN) or your license activation code (LAC) to allocate your licenses.
+You can use your hardware serial number (HSN) or your license access code to allocate your licenses.
 Alternatively, if a license is already present on your local computer, you can upload it to the appliance.

 Select the licenses on the appliance and click Done to complete the initial configuration.

 Provision instances on an SDX appliance